 Housekeeping CPs do not require Impact Assessment and once raised in accordance with the following process, will be submitted to the relevant Panel Committee(s) for decision in accordance with section 3.5 of this BSCP.
 De Minimis BMRS CPs do not require a consultation period and are therefore not subject to 3.4.9 through to 3.4.12.
 The relevant Panel Committee(s) will decide whether a CP should be progressed as a Housekeeping or De Minimis BMRS CP.

-Any BCA or PACA can object to the Panel Committee’s decision to treat a CP as Housekeeping or De Minimis BMRS, by using the objection process in section 3.5.
+Any Party or Party Agent can object to the Panel Committee’s decision to treat a CP as Housekeeping or De Minimis BMRS, by using the objection process in section 3.5.
 Where an objection is received, BSCCo will progress the CP through the normal Impact Assessment and Panel Committee decision processes as a regular CP (i.e. a non-Housekeeping and a non-De Minimis BMRS CP).
 Because of the objection window, the Implementation Date for a Housekeeping or De Minimis BMRS CP shall not be earlier than 16 WDs after the date that BSCCo gives notification of the relevant Panel Committee’s decision under section 3.5.

 Under certain circumstances, and with the approval of the appropriate Panel Committee(s), a regular CP can be progressed through the Impact Assessment process with a reduced timescale.

+A Proposer of a CP may withdraw their CP at any time prior to the Panel Committee decision of that CP, by notifying BSCCo in writing.
+The withdrawn CP will remain open for a 5 WD window for adoption.
+During which, any interested person (including Parties and Party Agents) may adopt the CP by notifying BSCCo in writing.
+The adopted CP shall continue from the point at which it was withdrawn.
+If the CP is not adopted it shall close.
+BSCCo shall keep interested persons updated about withdrawn CPs via the BSC Change Distribution List.